-Moderate Dems call impeachment 'rock bottom,' hope Congress can regroup
+Moderate Dems acknowledge country division at ‘rock bottom’ following impeachment, pledge Congress can still work

 A bipartisan group of lawmakers on Tuesday offered themselves up as the “antidote” to a bitterly divided Washington and pledged to continue to pass meaningful legislation after the impeachment saga.